openedx/paragon/docs/decisions/0019-scaling-styles-with-design-tokens.rst

 By only transforming our hardcoded SCSS variables to hardcoded CSS variables, we would be missing out on the opportunity to iterate towards the vision of making the Paragon design system be platform-agnostic.

-As a result, Paragon's existing SCSS variables will be migrated to design tokens defined as JSON files that get transformed by ```style-dictonary``` into various platform-specific styles.
+As a result, Paragon's existing SCSS variables will be migrated to design tokens defined as JSON files that get transformed by ```style-dictionary``` into various platform-specific styles.
 To start, we are transforming the design tokens specified in JSON to CSS variables as well as some CSS utility classes.
 In the future, our approach may expand to transforming the design tokens to iOS and Android compatible files as well.

-By utilizing a tool like ``style-dictonary``, the naming convention of design tokens and the resulting CSS variables will be standardized and consistent (e.g., prefixed with ``pgn-``, defined within the context of specified categories like ``color``).
+By utilizing a tool like ``style-dictionary``, the naming convention of design tokens and the resulting CSS variables will be standardized and consistent (e.g., prefixed with ``pgn-``, defined within the context of specified categories like ``color``).

 An additional longer term vision may also include transforming the Paragon design tokens to be compatible with Figma, such that the Paragon design tokens are truly a single source of truth across both design and engineering.